 Bel Aire - Originally formed in January 1955 as an improvement district, the district was incorporated as a City on November 26, 1980 after the unanimous approval of the three members of the Sedgwick County Board of Commissioners, and became a city of the Third Class ahead of Park City.
-The City of Bel Aire received State recognition to become a City of the Second Class in 1998.
-The one-million gallon water tower was constructed in 2002 along with a water and sewer plant.
+The City of

-&lt;sup>4 Kansas: A Cyclopedia of State History, Standard Pub.
+4 Kansas: A Cyclopedia of State History, Standard Pub.
 Co.
 Chicago : 1912